KatreinSauer/KatreinSauer_Notebook/_posts/20250317_Miri_paper.md

 next step:
 a nice Debye ring and Intensity over q - spectrum should be created.
-The two branches are: